 2. Brewed Coffee (Pike Place Roast)

-Starbucks brewed coffee has been a hit with black coffee lovers for a long time.
+Starbucks brewed coffee has been a hit with low-calorie, black coffee lovers for a long time.
 Pike Place Roast is the standard Starbucks brewed coffee.

 It is brewed with high-quality coffee beans and has rich notes of toasted nuts and cocoa which are synonymous with the coffee beans from Latin America.
+You can add your choice of flavored syrup such as classic syrup, vanilla bean, or brown sugar.
+You can also add a splash of heavy cream.

 Starbucks also offers blonde roast brewed coffee.

-A Grande size of Starbucks Pike Place Roast has 310mg of caffeine as compared to 360mg for blonde roast brewed coffee.
+A Grande size of Starbucks Pike Place Roast has 310 mg of caffeine as compared to 360 mg for blonde roast brewed coffee.

 3. Blonde Vanilla Latte

 Blonde vanilla latte is made with blonde espresso beans and the espresso blends with vanilla syrup and silk-smooth milk foam.
+This drink is up there with the caramel macchiato as one of the best hot coffees at Starbucks.

 Between the sweetness of steamed milk and vanilla syrup and the mellow blonde espresso, you need not dollop your drink with extra sweeteners and flavors.